cameyer260/docuquery/README-dev.md

 # Dev Notes – DocuQuery

 ### Current Focus
-- figure out how to implement either middleware or some global function to redirect unauthed users on certain routes. handle forwarding signed in users away from the /auth/signin page first
 - start using the if user signed in show this else show this logic through all the pages

 ### Remember